elyra-ai/elyra/docs/source/developer_guide/contributing.md

 New integration tests can be added to `tests/integration`.

 #### UI Unit tests
 To run all of the unit tests, use `make test-ui-unit` from the root directory.
-To run the unit tests for a specific Elyra package, simply run `jest` from that package's directory (under `packages/`).
-For writing tests, `jest` has a watch mode option: just run `jest --watch`.
+To run the unit tests for a specific Elyra package, simply run `jest` or `npm run test` from that package's directory (under `packages/`).
+To turn on the watch mode just run `jest --watch` or `npm run test --watch`.

 Elyra's unit tests test the various classes and objects used by Elyra extensions.
 Refer to the [jest API](https://jestjs.io/docs/en/getting-started) for more details.